X16Community/x16-docs/X16 Reference - 01 - Overview.md

 * POKEs for video and audio are not compatible with any Commodore computer.
 (There are no VIC or SID chips, for example.)
 * Pure machine language programs ($FF81+ KERNAL API) are compatible with Commodore computers.

+#### Future 65C816 Support

-[^1]: A future upgrade path for the X16 may involve the 65C816.
+A future upgrade path for the X16 may involve the 65C816.
 It is almost fully compatible with the 65C02 except for 4 instructions (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).
 It is adviseable not to use these instructions when writing programs for the X16.